Boston College collection of Seamus Heaney

 Biographical note

-Seamus Justin Heaney was born on April 13, 1939, in County Derry to Margaret and Patrick Heaney.
+Seamus Justin Heaney was born on April 13, 1939, in County Derry to Margaret (McCann) and Patrick Heaney.
+He grew up on the family farm, Mossbawn, about 30 miles northwest of Belfast.
 He received his undergraduate degree in English from Queen's College, Belfast in 1961.
-He pursued a teacher's certificate in English from St. Joseph's College in Belfast, taught at a secondary school for one year, and returned to St. Joseph's as a lecturer for three years.
+He pursued a teacher's certificate in English from St. Joseph's College in Belfast, taught at at St Thomas' Secondary Intermediate School for one year, and returned to St. Joseph's as a lecturer for three years.
 In 1965 he married Marie Devlin, and they had three children: Michael, Christopher, and Catherine Ann.

 Heaney taught at the University of California at Berkeley (1970–1971), Carysfort Teacher Training College in Dublin (1975-1981), Harvard University (1981-1984 as a visiting professor; 1985-1997 as the Boylston Professor of Rhetoric and Oratory; and 1998-2006 as Ralph Waldo Emerson poet in residence) and Oxford University (1989-1994).
 He published a selection of his Oxford lectures as The Redress of Poetry (1995).